ualib/agda-algebras/lean_ualib.rst

     end
     -- END

+.. index:: type of; universal algebras

-Finally, let us consider how to define a **universal algebra** in Lean.
+Finally, let us define the **type of universal algebras** in Lean.

 A universal algebra :math:`𝐀 = ⟨A,F^𝐀⟩` is a pair consisting of a carrier (or universe) :math:`A` along with an set :math:`F^𝐀` of interpretations of the operation symbols in :math:`F`.